Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Introduction

-An industrial dosing control system typically operates open-loop and is implemented by means of discrete logic or automata~\cite{AH22}.
+Besides pharmacotherapies, where drugs are administered in tablet or injection form, similar discrete dosing problems -- characterized by intermittent impulsive control actions and continuous effect measurements -- are common in industrial processes.
+Examples include space technology, water treatment, food production, chemical and biochemical processes, agriculture, steelmaking and mining.
+This contrasts with continuous dosing, where the flow rate of a chemical is adjusted to achieve the desired effect.
+Industrial dosing control systems typically operate in open-loop mode and are implemented using discrete logic or automata~\cite{AH22}.
 An early example of applying optimal control to dosing can be found in R.~Bellman's work~\cite{B71}.
-However, open-loop control cannot mitigate the effects of disturbances and model uncertainty in the plant, which necessitates the use of feedback in dosing to achieve better performance.
+However, open-loop control cannot mitigate the effects of disturbances and model uncertainty in the plant, which necessitates the use of feedback in dosing.

-Impulsive feedback control is inherently nonlinear.
-Integrating advanced control laws into closed-loop dynamics adds layers of complexity, making the stability and performance analysis of the resulting system significantly challenging.
-However, until recently, simple pulse-modulated feedback solutions manipulating the amplitude and frequency of the control impulses have been notably absent.
-The preferred method for designing impulsive feedback is currently Model Predictive Control (MPC).
-Motivated by a drug-dosing application and an available PK/PD model, an MPC with impulsive control action was proposed in~\cite{SPS15}.
-A promising application of impulsive MPC for insulin dosing in simulated diabetes patients is reported in~\cite{RGS20}.
-The physiological profile of insulin secretion includes around ten major hormone pulses over 24 hours~\cite{PGV88}, whose timing is closely related to meal times.

 This paper develops and evaluates a new framework for impulsive dosing control design, hinging on the findings in recent conference papers~\cite{MPZ23,MPZ23a,MPZ24}.
 The latter publications demonstrate that a nonlinear amplitude and frequency pulse modulator can be designed to control a positive continuous linear time-invariant third-order plant to a specified periodic solution.
-By reducing the hybrid dynamics of the system to a discrete nonlinear map, the local transient properties of the closed-loop system are determined by the localization of the multipliers of the fixed point corresponding to the stationary periodic solution.
-It is readily observed that the structure of the closed-loop system is identical to that of the Impulsive Goodwin's Oscillator (IGO), a mathematical model of pulsatile endocrine regulation \cite{MCS06,Aut09}.
-Therefore, the pulse-modulated controller considered further in this paper can be seen as a biomimetic one.
+By reducing the hybrid system dynamics to a discrete nonlinear map, the local transient properties of the closed-loop system are determined by the location of the multipliers of the fixed point corresponding to the stationary periodic solution.
+It is readily observed that the structure of the closed-loop system is identical to that of the Impulsive Goodwin's Oscillator (IGO), a mathematical model of pulsatile endocrine regulation~\cite{MCS06,Aut09,PRM24}.
+Therefore, the pulse-modulated controller considered further in this paper can be seen as biomimetic.